Reyes1921/notas/wordpress/themes/templates/root.md

 Go to `Appearance` > `Editor` > `Patterns` > `Template Parts` in your WordPress admin.

-Templates represent the top-level document structure for the front end of a website.
-But template parts represent smaller sections of content that can be included in one or more templates.

-Some common parts are:

-- Header
-- Footer
-- Sidebar
-- Comments

 # `How do template parts work?`

 Unlike templates, parts are not automatically loaded based on the currently-viewed page.
 They must be included as a part of the top-level template via the Template Part block.